Pediatric Orthopedic Rehab

 In fact, it is common for issues to occur in early childhood that can seriously impede further development, socialization, or physical function.
 When this happens, pediatric physical therapy can help.

 If you’re concerned that your child may be suffering from an issue that is impacting their life, you’ll be relieved to know that our licensed physical therapists at Physioactive Physical Therapy & Wellness Center are highly trained in helping children overcome physical and behavioral barriers.
-Contact our Boca Raton or Deerfield Beach, FL physical therapy office today to schedule a consultation and discover how our services can help benefit your child.
+Contact for service of Pediatric Boca Raton or Deerfield Beach, FL physical therapy office today to schedule a consultation and discover how our services can help benefit your child.

 Is my child in need of pediatric physical therapy?